 Featuring multibillionaire restaurant mogul Tilman Fertitta, Billion Dollar Buyer sees the Houston Rockets owner travelling around the US to visit small businesses that have developed promising new hospitality products.
 In each episode, Fertitta scrutinises the products on offer and the business model behind them, evaluating whether they can be produced at volume while maintaining high standards of quality.

-This is an excellent resource for entrepreneurs who are managing the growth of a production-based business, with Fertitta providing numerous nuggets of advice for anyone trying to move their distribution to the next level.
+This is an excellent resource for entrepreneurs who are managing the growth of a production-based business, with Fertitta providing numerous nuggets of advice for anyone trying to move their distribution processes to the next level.

 6. The Apprentice

 Like Dragon's Den, The Apprentice is a long-running institution that has been adapted in numerous countries.
-While it may be most famous for launching Donald Trump to the forefront of society's consciousness with his trademark catchphrase, "you're fired", during its 2004 debut, there is still plenty on offer here.
+While it may be most famous for launching Donald Trump to the forefront of society's consciousness with his trademark catchphrase, "you're fired", during its 2004 debut, there is still plenty of substance on offer here.

 While in later seasons the show has tended towards sensationalism and the 'reality TV' aspect of the format (as well as seemingly selecting candidates based on their comical ineptitude rather than genuine business know-how), a close read can still reveal many valuable lessons about how to run a team and a business.